 Reducing the number of misdiagnoses and wrong treatments can help to reduce personal suffering of the patients and healthcare costs simultaneously.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 674459.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 674459 (SME Instrument).